modular/modular/KGEN/docs/public/programming-manual.md

 Mojo achieves this feat by utilizing next-generation compiler technologies with integrated caching, multithreading, and cloud distribution technologies.
-Furthermore, Mojo's autotuning and compile-time metaprogramming features allow you to write code that is portable to even the most exotic hardware.
+Furthermore, Mojo's autotuning and compile-time meta-programming features allow you to write code that is portable to even the most exotic hardware.

 More importantly, **Mojo allows you to leverage the entire Python ecosystem**